 We’ll be exploring the theories of basic writing, reading scholarly articles on this topic, looking at the usefulness of open education resources for basic writing, how to confer with basic writers, why pirates have a good system of guidelines for college education–in general–but terrific for basic writing, and what you can do in the world with any and all writers you may encounter whether you teach college writing, coach writers who are friends, consult with writers in Writing or Learning Centers, or plan to teach other subjects requiring students to write.
 P.S. that was a long sentence.

-Our objectives are to 1) acquire knowledge of basic writing pedagogy and learn multiple ways of applying that knowledge to learning environments; 2) learn about open education resources across the internet which allow all socioeconomic levels to access quality materials for learning about writing; 3) investigate basic writing programs across the US to inform our general understanding of the components of basic writing programs; 4) create materials which can be used to empower basic/beginning/striving writers in post-secondary writing environments (college, work, life); 5) redefine and revise what it is to be a “basic” writer (because we all are in every new discourse community we enter–in some ways); learn to communicate and write in online environments, such as Facebook and WordPress, then apply to pedagogy of basic writing.
+Our objectives are to 1) acquire knowledge of basic writing pedagogy and learn multiple ways of applying that knowledge to learning environments; 2) learn about open education resources across the internet which allow all socioeconomic levels to access quality materials for learning about writing; 3) investigate basic writing programs across the US to inform our general understanding of the components of basic writing programs; 4) create materials which can be used to empower basic/beginning/striving writers in post-secondary writing environments (college, work, life); 5) redefine and revise what it is to be a “basic” writer (because we all are in every new discourse community we enter–in some ways–basic); learn to communicate and write in online environments, such as Facebook and WordPress, then apply to teaching or coaching situations.

 Required online presence